 Rethinking Core Ideas of Human Development: How Do Adversity and the Arts Matter?
 Carol D. Ryff is Director of the Institute on Aging and Hilldale Professor of Psychology at the University of Wisconsin-Madison.
 Her model of psychological well-being has been translated to more than 35 languages and is widely used.
 Dr. Ryff directs the MIDUS (Midlife in the U.S.) and MIDJA (Midlife in Japan) longitudinal studies, both of which have become major forums for studying health and aging as an integrated biopsychosocial process.

-The Benson Hotel is one of Portland’s treasured historical landmarks.
+The Benson Hotel, where the conference will be held, is one of Portland’s treasured historical landmarks.
 It features elegant European design with a host of modern amenities in convenient, downtown location.
 It was voted the Best Portland Hotel in 2012.

 Please visit The Benson Hotel for more information!

 We will provide more information on a call for submissions shortly.
 Exciting opportunities and events for Early Career Professionals will also be posted soon.

 Generously supported in part by the Templeton Foundation.